 - Certain Tephritid (fruit flies) are strong flyers and can travel several kilometers in search of a suitable host or mate. - Maconellicoccus hirsutus (pink hibiscus mealybug, Hemiptera: Pseudococcidae).
-The eggs, stadium 1 nymphs and males can be wind-blown and colonize new hosts. - Rust spores can spread across continents and survive radiation and extreme climatic conditions.

-LoE likely - Pest has effective vector
+The eggs, stadium 1 nymphs and males can be wind-blown and colonize new hosts. - Rust spores can spread across continents and survive radiation and extreme climatic conditions. - 6 LoE likely Pest has effective vector

-• Dutch elm disease (Ophiostoma ulmi and now mainly Ophiostoma novo-ulmi) in North America became devastating after a more effective vector, the European elm bark beetle (Scolytus multistriatus, Coleoptera: Scolytidae) was introduced.

-LoE unlikely - Low mobility pests

-• Scale insects (family Diaspididae) on avocado.
+- Dutch elm disease (Ophiostoma ulmi and now mainly Ophiostoma novo-ulmi) in North America became devastating after a more effective vector, the European elm bark beetle (Scolytusmultistriatus, Coleoptera: Scolytidae) was introduced. - 10 LoE unlikely Low mobility pests - Scale insects (family Diaspididae) on avocado.
 Diaspidid scale insects, due to their extremely low mobility, would be unlikely to move from avocado fruit to another host in a new area.
 In this case, no phytosanitary measures are justified to mitigate for the scale insects.
-However, those same scale insects could be subject to phytosanitary measures if they were present on plants for planting.

-• Blueberry maggot (Rhagoletis mendax, Diptera: Tephritidae) and Lobesia botrana, Lepidoptera: Tortricidae).
-There are historical records of large frosts killing-off hosts and larvae resulting in non-infested fruit for the next couple of years, indicating very low immigration, even from neighboring fields.
+However, those same scale insects could be subject to phytosanitary measures if they were present on plants for planting. - Blueberry maggot (Rhagoletis mendax, Diptera: Tephritidae) and Lobesia botrana, Lepidoptera: Trotricidae).
+There are historical records of large frosts killing-off hosts and larvae resulting in un-infested fruit for the next couple of years, indicating very low immigration, even from neighboring fields. - Giant African land snail species (Achatinidae) and the European brown garden snail (Cornu aspersa, Helicidae) have low mobility.
+If accidentally introduced into a new habitat, they cannot move quickly to colonize a large area.
+Hence the likelihood of establishment is low as individuals can easily be contained and controlled.